Umiii/carbon-android-appium/README.md

 suffice.

 - Clone Project to your Local System
-- Change emulator variable in base java file
+- Change emulator variable in base java file to the name of your emulator
 - Install Maven (Project uses 3.6.3) (Skip if you have recent version of maven installed)
 - Add testng as a dependency to project (test ng jar file is included)
 - In Terminal - Run command `mvn compile`from project folder path